gurinina/RNA-seq-analysis/lessons/08-GO_enrichment_analysis.md

 There are a plethora of functional enrichment tools that perform some type of "over-representation" analysis by querying databases containing information about gene function and interactions.

-These databases typically categorize genes into groups based on shared function, or involvement in a pathway, or presence in a specific cellular location, or other categorizations, e.g. functional pathways, etc. These categorries have been consistently named (controlled vocabulary) based on how the gene has been annotated functionally.
+These databases typically categorize genes into groups based on shared function, or involvement in a pathway, or presence in a specific cellular location, or other categorizations, e.g. functional pathways, etc. These categories have been consistently named (controlled vocabulary) based on how the gene has been annotated functionally.

 ### Gene Ontology project